Sergey Nivens - Fotolia

 However, he said it is a useful tool to add to an organisation’s arsenal defence measures to detect unknown threats and use in conjunction with other intrusion detection technologies.
 He added that all attackers have a goal, such as sending data outside an organisation.

 “When they go in pursuit that final goal, that is usually when they have break cover and behave in a way that is abnormal for legitimate users, which will be picked up by user behaviour analytics technologies,” he said.

 Although advanced attackers may find ways around user behaviour and other analytics systems, Bange said research shows that in the main, better analysis security log data and other security system data does provide useful insight for improving organisations’ cyber defence capability.

 - Expert Dan Sullivan compares how the top-rated big data security analytics tools measure up against each other to help you select the right one for your organisation.

-- Analytics must form part of a comprehensive defence-in-depth strategy, according to Ciso Vickie Miller at software firm Fico.
+- Analytics must form part a comprehensive defence-in-depth strategy, according to Ciso Vickie Miller at software firm Fico.

 - Recent months have seen an uptick in announcements by security suppliers around behavioural analytics, but what is driving this trend?

 - A six-hospital NHS Foundation Trust is using real-time IT analytics to deliver quick responses to security and other incidents to ensure high availability and security for all its IT services.